-We may be forced to change our investments or investment policies depending upon regulatory, economic and market conditions, our existing or anticipated financial condition and operating requirements, including the tax position, of our business.
+We may be required or find it advisable to change our investments or investment policies depending upon regulatory, economic and market conditions, or our existing or anticipated financial condition and operating requirements, including the tax position, of our business.
 Our investment objectives may not be achieved.
 Although our portfolio consists mostly of highly-rated investments and complies with applicable regulatory requirements, the success of our investment activity is affected by general economic conditions, which may adversely affect the markets for credit and interest-rate-sensitive securities, including the extent and timing of investor participation in these markets, the level and volatility of interest rates and, consequently, the value of fixed income securities.

 We establish loss reserves when we are notified that a loan we insure is in default for at least 60 days, based on management's estimate of claim rates and claim sizes, which are subject to uncertainties and are based on assumptions about certain estimation parameters that may be volatile.
-As a result, our actual ultimate claim payments on loans in default may materially exceed the amount of our corresponding loss reserves.
+As a result, the actual claim payments we make may materially exceed the amount of our corresponding loss reserves.

-We are a relatively new company that commenced transacting mortgage insurance in April 2013.
-We do not anticipate a material level of losses (relative to written premiums or stockholders' equity) in the first few years of our operations.
 Our practice, consistent with generally accepted accounting principles in the U.S. (GAAP) for the MI industry, is to establish loss reserves only for loans that servicers have reported to us as being at least 60 days in default.
 We also establish IBNR reserves for estimated losses incurred on loans that have been in default for at least 60 days that have not yet been reported to us by the servicers.